 Jun is generally more carbonated than kombucha so just be extra careful to check for carbonation and avoid prolonged second fermentation periods when temperatures are warm.

 Now that you know a little more about Jun tea you're nearly ready to make it at home.
-Make sure you have all the supplies you need to make this delightful fermented drink and get started!
+To help you make sure you have all the supplies you need at home, Cultures for Health is here to help you with all of your fermentation needs.

 We Make It Easy

-At Cultures for Health we believe that anyone--on any diet and at any skill level--can make and enjoy the benefits of traditional fermented foods.
-Through our product offering, recipes, tutorials, and how-to videos, we'll give you the tools you need to nourish your family and live healthy.
+At Cultures for Health, we believe that anyone--on any diet and at any skill level--can make and enjoy the benefits of traditional fermented foods.
+Through our product offering, recipes, tutorials, and how-to videos, we'll give you the tools you need to nourish your family and live healthily.

 You Can Do This.